umbraco/UmbracoDocs/10/umbraco-ui-builder/filtering/global-filters.md

 ---
-description: Configuring a global filter in Konstrukt, the back office UI builder for Umbraco.
+description: Configuring a global filter in Konstrukt, the backoffice UI builder for Umbraco.
 ---

 # Global Filters